 Example:If your combined household income is $16,000, you see from the chart that your tax limit is $420.
 You would be entitled to receive a credit for any taxes above the $420.
 If your actual property tax bill was $990, you would receive a tax credit in the amount of $570 --- this being the difference between the actual tax bill and the tax limit.

-Homeowners who file and qualify by May 1 will receive the credit directly on their tax bill or as a credit certificate issued at the same time the property tax bill is mailed.
-Persons who file later up until the September 1 deadline will receive any credit due either in the form of a revised tax bill or a tax credit certificate to be used in payment of the bill.
-Applicants filing after May 1 are advised not to delay payment of the property tax bill until receipt of the credit if they wish to receive the discount for early payment offered in some subdivisions.
+Homeowners who file and qualify by April 15 will receive the credit directly on their tax bill.
+Persons who file later up until the October1 deadline will receive any credit due in the form of a revised tax bill.
+Applicants filing after April 15 are advised not to delay payment of the property tax bill until receipt of the credit if they wish to receive the discount for early payment offered in some subdivisions.
 A refund check will be issued by the local government if the tax bill was paid before the tax credit was granted.

 Whenever homeowners are found not qualified to receive a tax credit, they are informed in writing.
 The letter gives the reason for denial and what steps to take if further questions remain.
 The letter also explains how homeowners can appeal the determination of ineligibility to the local Property Tax Assessments Appeals Board.